 Event data from the Webhooks connector and other connectors using webhooks - If you use Fivetran to sync webhooks and event data, we store that data so that it can be re-synced if needed.
 The data retention period depends on the connector type.

-Click to see the complete list of connectors using webhooks and their respective data retention period
+NOTE: For the complete list of connectors using webhooks and their respective data retention period, see our Events documentation.

 Temporary data - Some data integration or replication processes may use ephemeral data specific to a data source.
 This stream of data is essential to the integration process and is deleted as soon as possible, though it may briefly exceed 24 hours in rare instances.
 Examples of this temporary data include Binary Logs for MySQL or the Event Stream for Asana.

 Access to Fivetran production infrastructure is only allowed via hardened bastion hosts, which require an active account protected by MFA (multi-factor authentication) to authenticate.
 Further access to the environment and enforcement of least privilege is controlled by IAM (identity and access management) policies.
 Privileged actions taken from bastion host are captured in audit logs for review and anomalous behavior detection.

 Physical and environmental safeguardslink

 Physical and environmental security is handled entirely by our cloud service providers.
 Each of our cloud service providers provides an extensive list of compliance and regulatory assurances, including SOC 1/2-3, PCI-DSS, and ISO27001.